json-e/json-e/README.md

 context:  {a: 1}
 result:   [3, 5, 7]
 ```
 The array or object is the value of the `$map` property, and the expression to evaluate
 is given by `each(var)` where `var` is the name of the variable containing each
 element.
 In the case of iterating over an object, `var` will be an object with two keys:
 `key` and `val`.
 These keys correspond to a key in the object and its corresponding value.

-When given an object, map returns an object only when the expression defined by `each(var)`
+When $map is given an object, the expression defined by `each(var)` must evaluate to an
-evaluates to an object since results of each 'each(var)' are merged internally to give the
+object for each key/value pair (`key` and `val`).The objects constructed by each 'each(var)'
-resulting object.
-Otherwise the expression becomes invalid for the $map operator.
+can then be merged internally to give the resulting object with later keys overwriting
-If keys intersect, later keys will win.
+the previous ones.Otherwise the expression becomes invalid for the $map operator

 ```yaml
 template: